Elizabeth presenting the webinar, showing the layout of the screen.

-- Preschool teachers or caregivers who are currently caring for a child with selective mutism or an extremely reluctant talker who is starting primary school in 2021
+- Preschool teachers or caregivers who are currently caring for a child with Selective Mutism or an extremely reluctant talker who is starting primary school next year

-- Primary school kindergarten teachers who will have a child with selective mutism entering their class in 2021
+- Primary school kindergarten teachers who will have a child with Selective Mutism entering their class next year

 - Learning Support staff who provide support to children with Selective Mutism